CoffeaTeam/coffea/README.rst

 Installation
 ============

-Install uproot-methods like any other Python package:
+Install fnal-column-analysis-tools like any other Python package:

 .. code-block:: bash